laraamadeo/laraamadeo/README.md

 </div>

 💡 &nbsp;Quickly shortcut to my portfolio [amadeotarantinolara.xyz](https://amadeotarantino.xyz/).\
-🎨 &nbsp;I have an strong visual sensitivity due to my designer background.\
 🌱 &nbsp;In my free time, I like doing ceramics or walking with my dog.\
 ✉️ &nbsp;You can shoot me an email at amadeotarantino@gmail.com\
 📄 &nbsp;Please have a look at my [Resume](https://drive.google.com/file/d/1a8PMJieWXAonDvpHtD66KsZTnRWvgoKE/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!